Promotion and launch of Scottish Interfaith Week

 We host regional women's dialogue events across Scotland.
 These events offer women of faith a safe space to explore the issues that impact on their lives.
 We also support the growing number of women's interfaith groups in Scotland and offer them an annual networking seminar.

 In our parliamentary and government engagement we work hard to keep faith communities informed of parliamentary business that may impact on them.
-We also support the Scottish Government with the religion and belief aspect of their equality work.
+We also support the Scottish Government with the religion and belief aspect of their equality work and act as Secretariat for the Cross Party Group on Freedom of Religion and Belief in the Scottish Parliament .

 We are committed to working in partnership with diverse organisations across Scotland.
 Working together collaboratively with others makes our programmes more effective in terms of cost and delivery.